dychen/django-tutorial/README.md

 	-bash: rabbitmqctl: command not found
 	-bash: rabbitmq-server: command not found

-Solution:
+Temporary solution (for a permanent solution, see the [appendix](#updatingbashrc)):

 	$ export PATH=/usr/local/sbin:$PATH

-Add the following line to the bottom of the settings.py.
+Add the following line to the bottom of settings.py.
 This says that Celery is going to use RabbitMQ as its broker with the default settings defined above (username is guest, password is guest, vhost is '/', server is localhost, and port is 5672):

 	BROKER_URL = 'amqp://guest:guest@localhost:5672//'

+For reference, the BROKER_URL is in the format

+	BROKER_URL = 'amqp://{USERNAME}:{PASSWORD}@{SERVER}:{PORT}/{VHOST}'

 Now, you can run stuff locally.
-In four separate terminal windows, run these three commands:
+In four separate terminal windows, run these commands:

 	$ rabbitmq-server
 	$ python manage.py runserver
 	$ python manage.py celeryd
 	$ python manage.py celerybeat

-This doesn't do anything yet, but you'll be using these commands in the near future.
+This doesn't do anything yet, but you'll be making use of these processes in the near future.

+Sync the development database to use the Celery tables:

+	$ python manage.py syncdb

 <a name="django">Write an Application with Django</a>
 --------------------------------------------------
 In this section, I will give you a brief overview of creating a full-functioning Django application.
 Django is a lightweight web framework (sort of like Rails, but much lighter) that makes it easy to develop web applications.
-It's not at all meant to be a full guide.
-Rather, it's a brief introduction so that you can quickly get something running.
+This is not at all meant to be a full guide.
+Rather, it's a brief introduction to show you how easy it is to quickly get something up and running.
 I **strongly** encourage you to check out the [Django tutorial](http://www.djangobook.com/en/1.0/), which is extremely comprehensive and very straightforward and easy to understand.

 Previously, you made your Django app (called facebookgraph).
 Now, we're going to actually add functionality to that.
 Take a look at your project directory (testdjango):